- National Geographic Explorer

 - 10 Days

 - Price from

 Summary : Step aboard National Geographic Explorer and sail to the heart of the Atlantic Ocean to discover the lush, mountainous archipelagos that combine the breathtaking landscapes of Hawaii with the charm and culture of old-world Europe.
 Explore the seafaring history and living cultures of the Portuguese archipelagos of the Azores and Madeira, which served as starting points for the bold explorers heading west to the New World.
 You’ll drink in the islands’ ways, view the natural wonders and spectacular geology of these volcanic isles, and see their current volcanic activity.
 And while the islands are the expeditions’ focus, the seas surrounding them often yield exhilarating whale sightings, especially the Azores, known worldwide as a top destination for whale-watching.
-Then voyage to the coast of Morocco, where orange groves, waving palms and fragrant tajines underscore the vitality and flavor of this melting pot of Berbers, Arabs, Spaniards, Portuguese, and French.
+Then venture to romantic Sevilla, Spain where all the images of Andalucía, from orange trees and flamenco to lace fans and mantillas, come alive before your eyes and ears.